Scille/parsec-cloud/docs/hosting/install_cli.rst

       ./parsec-cli_3.8.2-a.0+dev_linux-x86_64-musl --version

-  The CLI should output its version:
+  The Parsec CLI version should be displayed:

   .. code-block::